 A Highly Commended Award of £1,500 went to writer and lecturer Gerry Linford from Ellesmere Port, for his play A Prayer to Saint Cajetan, set in Liverpool during the 1978 World Cup.
 The play charts what happens when an eccentric priest teams up with an unemployed man to place a series of outlandish bets on the 1978 World Cup in Argentina.
 Gerry is a lecturer in Screenwriting at the University of Central Lancashire and has written a number of films, including Buddha Boy for BBC Wales and What's The Story.

 New judges for this year include comedian and actor Les Dennis, playwright Amanda Whittington, editor of The Stage Alistair Smith and last year’s winner Katie Mulgrew.

-Returning to the judging panel are screenwriter and novelist Frank Cottrell Boyce, Royal Court Chief Executive Kevin Fearon, Playwright and critic Paul Allen, Liverpool Hope University theatre expert Dr John Bennett, and the Liverpool Echo’s arts editor Catherine Jones.
-The panel will read the final ten scripts and announce the winner in Spring 2017.
+Returning to the judging panel were screenwriter and novelist Frank Cottrell Boyce, Royal Court Executive Producer Kevin Fearon, Playwright and critic Paul Allen, Liverpool Hope University theatre expert Dr John Bennett, and former Liverpool Echo’s arts editor Catherine Jones.

 The Liverpool Echo and The Stage are official media partners for the 2017 competition.
 All entries were judged anonymously.